-- Help support local food banks through Stuff the Bus.
+- Help support local food banks through Virtual Stuff the Bus.
 Monetary donations allow organizations to distribute more food, feed diverse communities, provide fresh food, and keep shelves stocked when donations are low.
 Here are five reasons to donate virtually:

 - More Meals – Nonprofits can turn a donated dollar into more meals by purchasing food in bulk or through special discounts from retailers.